EthanPeters96/FlavorWave/README.md

 ### Inital Discussion

-FlavorWave is a online recipe page that is focused towards young adults who are looking to step up there cooking game from home and create easy yet tasty meals. without breaking a sweat.
+FlavorWave is a online recipe page that is focused towards young adults who are looking to step up there cooking game from home and create easy yet tasty meals, without breaking a sweat.

 ### User Stories

 #### Client Goals

-- To be able to view the site on a range of device sizes.
+- To be able to view the site on a range of devices.
 - To make it easy for users to find and follow recipes.
-- To allow people to be able to contact FlavorWave to ask further questions or with cooking recommendations etc.
+- To allow people to contact FlavorWave to ask further questions or suggest cooking recommendations etc.

 #### First Time User Goals

 - I want to find out what FlavorWave is about and what i can do.
 - I want to be able to navigate the site easily.
-- I want to see all there social media links.
+- I want to see all the social media links.
-- I want to be able to view site and recipes on any device im using.
+- I want to be able to view the site and recipes on any device I am using.

 #### Returning User Goals

 - I want to easily navigate to my favourite recipes.
-- I want to keep up to date with what new social media they post.
+- I want to keep up to date with any new social media they post.

 ## Design